-Throughout this unit, pupils will explore the accounts of Jesus' death and resurrection and discuss who might be responsible for Jesus' death.
-Pupils will also unfold the reasons why Jesus died and who might be to blame, as well as explore and compare the Christian celebration of Communion.
-Additionally, pupils will look at the meaning and purpose of the Eucharist and make comparisons between Jesus' sacrifice and the sacrifices of others.
+Throughout this unit, pupils will explore the accounts of Jesus' death and resurrection, discuss who might be responsible for Jesus' death, a look at the reasons why Jesus died and who might to blame, explore and compare the Christian celebration of Communion, a look at the meaning and purpose of Eucharist, as well as a comparison between Jesus' sacrifice and the sacrifices of others.

-- Outline the timeline of the 'big story' of the Bible, explaining how Incarnation and Salvation fit within it. - Explain what Christians mean when they say that Jesus' death was a sacrifice, using theological terms. - Compare and analyse the different views on why Jesus died and who was responsible. - Interpretation of biblical texts and accounts of Jesus' death as a sacrifice. - Research and analyse the reasons behind Jesus' death. - Make clear connections between the Christian belief in Jesus' death as a sacrifice and how Christians celebrate Holy Communion and the Lord's Supper. - Explore how Christians put their beliefs into action and the practices of the Eucharist. - Evaluate the value and impact of ideas of sacrifice in their own lives and the world today.
+- Outline the timeline of the 'big story' of the Bible, explaining how Incarnation and Salvation fit within it. - Explain what Christians mean when they say that Jesus' death was a sacrifice, using theological terms. - Compare and analyse the different views on why Jesus died and who was responsible. - Interpretation of biblical texts and accounts of Jesus' death as a sacrifice. - Explain what Christians mean when they say that Jesus' death was a sacrifice, using theological terms. - Research and analyse the reasons behind Jesus' death. - Make clear connections between the Christian belief in Jesus' death as a sacrifice and how Christians celebrate Holy Communion and the Lord's Supper. - Explore how Christians put the beliefs into action and the practices of the Eucharist. - Weigh up the value and impact of ideas of sacrifice in their own lives and the world today.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- What does salvation mean? - · What do Christians believe Jesus did to save human beings? - How do we make sacrifices in our lives? - · Why did Jesus have to die? - Who was responsible for Jesus' death?
-Was there more than one person/factor? - What is the significance of Holy Communion in the Christian life? - What is the Eucharist and why do Christians celebrate this?
+- What does salvation mean? - What do Christians believe Jesus did to save human beings? - How do we make sacrifices in our lives? - Why did Jesus have to die? - Who was responsible for Jesus death?
+Was there more than one person/factor? - What is the significance of Holy Communion in the Christian life? - What is Eucharist and why do Christians celebrate this? - What do Christians believe Jesus did to save human beings? - Why do we tend to blame others when things go wrong? - How does incarnation and salvation fit into the big picture? - Explain how Jesus's actions shaped moral values for Christians today?